Calibrating Local Volatility Models with Stochastic Drift and Diffusion

 We use a number of acronyms for the models under consideration for easy reference.
 The standard Dupire local volatility model where the drift is the difference between two deterministic rates is denoted by LV2DR.
 The stochastic rates extension of this model is LV2SR, whereas the stochastic local volatility extension is SLV2DR.
 The full model with stochastic rates and stochastic local volatility is referred to as SLV2SR.

-While this paper reviews and makes use of existing findings and algorithms in part, to our knowledge, the following are our novel contributions: SLV2SR model; complete derivations of the SDE systems that are used during Monte Carlo calibration for all three models; presentation of Monte Carlo calibration algorithms for the SLV2DR and SLV2SR models; and convergence and accuracy studies of all calibration algorithms presented.
+While this paper reviews and makes use of existing findings and algorithms in part, to our knowledge, the following are our novel contributions: SLV2SR model; complete derivations of the SDE systems that are used during Monte Carlo calibration for all three models: LV2SR, SLV2DR, SLV2SR; presentation of Monte Carlo calibration algorithms for the SLV2DR and SLV2SR models; and convergence and accuracy studies of all calibration algorithms presented.

 The structure of this paper is as follows.
+We end this section by reviewing the theoretical foundations that our models will be based on.
 In Section \ref{sec:LV2SR}, we give a detailed description of the algorithm to calibrate the local volatility model subject to stochastic interest rates (LV2SR), including derivations of the relevant formulas and SDEs in forward measure.
 Section \ref{sec:SLV2DR} describes the two-fold calibration algorithm of the stochastic local volatility model (SLV2DR): First the underlying Heston model is calibrated to match near at-the-money forward (ATMF) market quotes; then the leverage function is calibrated to the entire implied volatility surface.